nonnenmacher/fof/docs/manual/en-US/chapters/xmlforms/form.md

 * **format** (defaults '%Y-%m-%d')
 * **filter** can be one the following:
 	* SERVER_UTC convert a date to UTC based on the server timezone
-	* USER_UTC convert a date to UTC based on the server timezone
+	* USER_UTC convert a date to UTC based on the user timezone

 ### captcha